 - Complete an educational program that meets the Washington Board of Massage educational requirements.
 As of July 2017, Washington no longer approves educational programs located outside Washington.
-Applicants who were educated outside Washington must either transfer their credits to a school approved by the Washington Board, or get a massage license in another state and submit proof of that active license. - Pass the Massage & Bodywork Licensing Exam (MBLEx) given by the Federation of State Massage Therapy Boards (FSMTB). - Complete a four-hour course in HIV/ AIDS education.
+Applicants who were educated outside Washington must either transfer their credits to a school approved by the Washington Board, or get a massage license in another state and submit proof of that active license. - Pass the Massage & Bodywork Licensing Exam (MBLEx) given by the Federation of State Massage Therapy Boards (FSMTB). - Pass the Washington State Massage Therapy Jurisprudence Exam.

-- Be certified in First Aid and Cardiopulmonary Resuscitation (CPR). - Pass a fingerprint background check.
+• Be certified in First Aid and Cardiopulmonary Resuscitation (CPR).

-Oregon and Washington may institute other requirements that postdate the publication of this catalog, so you should check their websites at www.oregon.gov/OBMT and www.doh.wa.gov/licensing.htm.
+Oregon and Washington may institute other requirements that postdate the publication of this catalog, so you should check their websites at oregon.gov/OBMT and doh.wa.gov/ licensing.htm.
 Other states and local municipalities have their own requirements and the East West College Admissions Department can provide information on them.
 You are responsible for determining that your East West College program will meet the requirements of the area where you want to practice.